 To name a few: Rage Roboenza went from "Zombies are easy" to "Roboenza Ga Taosenai", sue to the infects being able to super jump, having absurd reach, recovering health over time and now they can just gain more life time by getting precious Weapon Refills.

-And then comes Silversin's (Now Balrog's) Saxton Hale mod.
+And then comes Silversin's Saxton Hale mod.
 Some bosses have absurd advantages while other are wimpy.
 Saxton himself used to have a full invulnerability in his rage, and now he just won't recoil and takes lower damage in his rage.
 Christian Brutal Sniper could get kills way too easily with his Sniper Shot Rage.
 Cave Johnson suffered the most: First he could have a sure kill from at point blank, then he got his shot being uneffective overall, then was overly effective in blast radius, then...
 Let's just say Cave Johnson is still troublesome.
-Slender at one time was floorhugger with hyperacceleration, but this made it unwinnable for him in some maps.
-And don't get me started in Scrooge Mc Duck.
+Slender Man at one time was floorhugger with hyperacceleration, but this made it unwinnable for him in some maps.
+And don't get started on Scrooge Mc Duck.

 Gilgamesh was hit with this hard, since the attempt of making him follow Dissidia: Final Fantasy consistency meant making him attack with four different weapons randomly selected with each time the player attacks.
 Not only are they slower and cover less range than the original Gilgamesh's lone attack, but some don't even kill a player in one shot as with just about any other hale.